auliaardan/DataScience/README.md

 # DataScience
 Collection of notebooks and codes that analyzes data.

-Please look through the codes and contact me if there is any feedbacks
+Please look through the codes and contact me if there are any feedbacks

 Contact information:
 auliarahmanardan@gmail.com